Missouri State University

 What are June bugs and what should you know about them?
 Dr. Avery Russell, entomologist and assistant professor of biology at Missouri State University, explains to Good Housekeeping.

-Filed Under: Faculty and Staff Page, In the News Tagged With: Avery Russell, Biology, College of Natural and Applied Sciences, faculty
+Filed Under: Faculty and Staff Page, In the News Tagged With: Avery Russell, College of Natural and Applied Sciences, faculty

 Related